wkgcass/vproxy/doc/using-application-layer-protocols.md

 * `CTX init()` the context
 * `SUB initSub(CTX ctx, int id)` creating a sub context
 * `Mode mode(CTX ctx, SUB sub)` the current processing mode，maybe `handle` or `proxy`
+* `boolean expectNewFrame(CTX ctx, SUB sub)` whether the processor is expecting a new frame (i.e. the frames are already transmitted)
 * `int len(CTX ctx, SUB sub)` current expected data length
 * `ByteArray feed(CTX ctx, SUB sub, ByteArray data)` feed data from the source connection to the processor, and return the data to be sent to the target connection
 * `ByteArray produce(CTX ctx, SUB sub)` produce data to the source connection (will only be called on backend connections)